 Appropriately Uses Anti-Anxiety Medication

-This figure is a measure of the percent of long-term patients which were given antianxiety drugs.
-These medications are given to patients experiencing depression or anxiety.
+This is the percentage of patients given antianxiety drugs.
+These medications are prescribed to residents experiencing anxiety and depression.

 Managing Depression Among Residents